-I

-1 Does the Company have

-any Subsidiary Company/ Refer note no.38 forming part of

-Companies? financial statements.

-2 Does the Subsidiary Not Applicable

-Company/ Companies

-participate in the BR

-Initiatives of the parent

-company?
-If yes, then

-indicate the number of such

-subsidiary company(s):

-3 Business Responsibility Reporting

-entities (e.g. suppliers, has become applicable for the

-distributors etc.) that the year ended 31 March 2020.
-The

-Company does business Company encourages other

-with, participate in the BR entities that the Company does

-business with to independently

-undertake BR initiatives similar

-• • to the ones undertaken by the

-l Company.
-More than 60% of

-such entities participate in the BR

-[initiatives.

-initiatives.
+1 Does the Company have any Subsidiary Company/ Companies?
+No. 2 Does the Subsidiary Company/ Companies participate in the BR Initiatives of the parent company?
+If yes, then indicate the number of such subsidiary company(s): Not Applicable 3 Do any other entity/entities (e.g. suppliers, distributors etc.) that the Company does business with, participate in the BR initiatives of the Company?
+If yes, then indicate the percentage of such entity/entities?
+[Less than 30%, 30-60%, More than 60%]: Business Responsibility Reporting has become applicable from the year ended 31 March 2020.
+The Company encourages other entities that the Company does business with, to independently undertake BR initiatives similar to the ones undertaken by the Company.
+More than 60% of such entities participate in the BR initiatives.

-Section D: Business Responsibility (BR) Information
+SECTION D: BUSINESS RESPONSIBILITY (BR) INFORMATION

 1 Details of Director/Directors responsible for BR

-(a) Details of the Director/Director responsible for implementation

-of the BR policy/policies
+(a) Details of the Director/Director responsible for implementation of the BR policy/policies

-1, DIN Number 00061497
+1. DIN Number 00061497

-2, Name Md.
+2. Name Md.
 Abdul Saleem

-3, Designation , Designation Director (Mines)
+3. Designation Director (Mines)

-(b) Details of the BR head
+(b) (b) Details of the BR head

-1, DIN Number 00061497
+1. DIN Number 00061497

-2, Name Md.
+2. Name Md.
 Abdul Saleem

-3, Designation Director (Mines)
+3. Designation Director (Mines)

-4, Telephone number 4, Telephone number +91 8395 271127
+4. Telephone number +91 8395 271127

-5, E-mail id saleem@sandurgroup.com
+5. E-mail id saleem@sandurgroup.com

-^{} Business Responsibility Reporting has since become applicable only now, the Board of Directors has approved the Business Responsibility Report for the year ended 31 March 2020 and appointed Md.
-Abdul Saleem - Director (Mines) as the BR head, responsible for implementation of the BR policy/policies of the Company.
+^{} Business Responsibility Reporting has become applicable from the financial year 2019-20, The Board of Directors by passing resolution at the Board Meeting dated 31 August 2020 appointed Md.
+Abdul Saleem, Director (Mines) as the BR head and the person responsible for implementation of the BR policy/policies of the Company.

-2. Principle-wise (as per NVGs) BR Policy/policies:
+1. Principle-wise (as per NVGs) BR Policy/policies: